Gordon Banks: 1970 World Cup

-Pelé, and numerous journalists and pundits, would later describe the save as the greatest in the history of the game.
+Pelé and numerous journalists and pundits would later describe the save as the greatest in the game's history.
 Banks later said "They won't remember me for winning the World Cup, it'll be for that save.
 That's how big a thing it is.
 People just want to talk about that save."
 In 2002 the UK public voted the save No. 41 in the list of the 100 Greatest Sporting Moments.

-Brazil won the game 1–0 after Jairzinho beat Banks in the second half.
+Brazil won 1–0 after Jairzinho beat Banks in the second half.
 England ultimately joined Brazil in the last eight after a win in the final group game against Czechoslovakia.
 The reward was a rematch of the 1966 final against West Germany.

-The day before the West Germany game England's hopes of making further inroads into the World Cup were dented when Banks started to complain of an upset stomach.
-He became affected by violent stomach cramps and aching limbs, and spent his time in the bathroom sweating, shivering and vomiting.
-He passed an extremely undemanding fitness test but suffered a relapse shortly before the game and Ramsey was forced to rest him and play Peter Bonetti in his place.
+The day before the West Germany game, England's hopes of making further inroads into the World Cup were dented when Banks complained of an upset stomach.
+He became affected by violent stomach cramps and aching limbs and spent his time in the bathroom sweating, shivering and vomiting.
+He passed an extremely undemanding fitness test but suffered a relapse shortly before the game, and Ramsey was forced to rest him and play Peter Bonetti in his place.
 Ramsey remarked that "of all the players to lose, we had to lose him."
-Banks watched the game on television at the hotel as England lost a two-goal lead to be eliminated 3–2 after extra time; due to a time delay on the broadcast he switched the television off with England 2–0 in the lead as Bobby Moore returned to the hotel to break the news of the defeat.
-Suspicions later surfaced that Banks had been poisoned to take him out of the game, but with no evidence to support them Banks never believed in them.
+Banks watched the game on television at the hotel as England lost a two-goal lead to be eliminated 3–2 after extra time.
+Due to a delay in the broadcast, he switched the television off, with England 2–0 in the lead, as Bobby Moore returned to the hotel to break the news of the defeat.
+Suspicions later surfaced that Banks had been poisoned to take him out of the game, but with no evidence to support them, Banks never believed in them.

 Final years

 Only four teams competed in UEFA Euro 1972: Belgium (hosts), Hungary, the Soviet Union, and West Germany.
-England came close to qualifying, but lost 3–1 to West Germany in the final round of qualifying.
+England came close to qualifying but lost 3–1 to West Germany in the final round of qualifying.

 On 15 May 1971, Banks was involved in a notorious incident with George Best who, while playing against England for Northern Ireland, flicked the ball out of Banks's hands and headed it into the net.
 The move was audacious, but was disallowed by the referee, who judged it to be dangerous play.
 Banks played his 73rd and final game for England on 27 May 1972, in a 1–0 win over Scotland at Hampden Park.
-During his 73 international games he kept 35 clean sheets and lost just nine games.
+During his 73 international games, he kept 35 clean sheets and lost just nine games.